 - They work more than 40 hours in a workweek; or

 - They work more than six days in a workweek.

 These state standards are generally more generous than their federal counterparts.
-However, the best way to maximize your recovery is to speak to a California unpaid overtime attorney.
+However, the best way to maximize your recovery is to speak to a San Diego unpaid overtime attorney.

 How Much Should I Get for Working Overtime?

 Standard overtime under federal and California law is basically the same, but the California overtime pay rate can increase with the amount of overtime hours you work.

 Standard Overtime Pay Under Federal and California Law